arg-tech/delab/README.md

 ## Parameters

 In the environment file, you can specify the intervention threshold; only when this threshold is passed by the intervention probability, an llm response is generated.

+## Shiny Demonstration Apps

+There are two shiny apps to demonstrate the basic functionalities:

 ## Funding